-Turkish and Syrian soldiers killed as Idlib fighting intensifies
+Turkish and Syrian soldiers killed in fighting as Ankara launches Idlib operation

 The ministry added that as many as 50 Syrian regime fighters were killed, and that it destroyed five tanks, two armoured personnel carriers and a howitzer artillery launcher in Idlib.